Materials-Consortia/OPTIMADE/optimade.rst

 .. _definition of the $id field:

 - :field:`$id`: String.
-  A static URI identifier that is a URN or URL representing the specific version of this level of the defined property.
+  A static IRI identifier that is a URN or URL representing the specific version of this level of the defined property.
   (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)
   It SHOULD NOT be changed as long as the property definition remains the same, and SHOULD be changed when the property definition changes.
   The Property Definition SHOULD be regarded as the same if the only changes that have been made are the inclusion or omission of :val:`"null"` in the :field:`type` in the outermost layer of the definition and to the following specific fields at any level: :field:`deprecated`, :field:`$comment`, :field:`x-optimade-implementation`, and :field:`x-optimade-requirements`.